Toulouse Olympique: 2016–present: Re-entry to British leagues

-Toulouse finished the 2018 season in third place, behind Toronto Wolfpack and London Broncos, before finishing second in 2019, again behing Toronto Wolfpack.
+Toulouse finished the 2018 season in third place, behind Toronto Wolfpack and London Broncos, before finishing second in 2019, again behind Toronto Wolfpack.
 They lost to Toronto in the Grand Final.

 The 2021 season was Olympique's first full season after the 2020 season was suspended due to the COVID-19 pandemic, and final standings was based on win percentage as a COVID-19 precaution.
 Toulouse finished top of the table with 14 wins from 14 matches, winning the Championship Leaders' Shield.
 This comprised 13 matches played in England and a forfeited match when London Broncos failed to travel as required to Toulouse.
 Finishing top of the table, gave Toulouse home advantage in the semi-final, where they beat Batley 51–12.
 This pitted them against Featherstone in the Million Pound Game the following week, which saw them win 34–12 thus earn promotion to the Super League for the first time.

 In August, Toulouse announced a new partnership with French club Gratentour XIII who would join Elite 2 for the 2021/22 season, and act as a feeder club.

 Toulouse Olympique made their debut in the Super League at home to Huddersfield.
-They raced out to a 10-0 lead but were defeated 42-14.
+They raced out to a 10–0 lead but were defeated 42–14.

-On 19 March 2022, Toulouse recorded their first victory in the Super League, causing one of the competition's greatest upsets defeating three-time defending champions St Helens 22-20.
+On 19 March 2022, Toulouse recorded their first victory in the Super League, causing one of the competition's greatest upsets defeating three-time defending champions St Helens 22–20.

-In round 18 of the 2022 Super League season, the club earned their first win in the Super League on English soil defeating Wakefield Trinity 38-26 at Magic Weekend.
+In round 18 of the 2022 Super League season, the club earned their first win in the Super League on English soil defeating Wakefield Trinity 38–26 at Magic Weekend.

-In round 25 of the 2022 Super League season, Toulouse Olympique were officially relegated back to the Championship after losing to Catalans Dragons in the French Derby 24-14.
+In round 25 of the 2022 Super League season, Toulouse Olympique were officially relegated back to the Championship after losing to Catalans Dragons in the French Derby 24–14.

+In the 2023 RFL Championship season, Toulouse Olympique qualified for the playoffs before ultimately reaching the RFL Championship final formerly known as the Million Pound Game.
+Toulouse would host the final where they had not lost all season but suffered a shock 18–14 loss against the London Broncos which denied them an immediate return to the Super League.

+In the 2025 RFL season, the club finished second behind York on the table.
+In the grand final, the club would face off against York where they would record a 10-8 victory.

+Toulouse were promoted to Super League in 2025 as a result of the league's expansion to 14 teams after they were initially denied promotion via IMG Grading, despite winning the Championship Grand Final.